 Many people are wondering if it’s easy to get teaching jobs in Thailand.
 As it turned out, my first job in Thailand was not teaching English, not online, nor on Koh Phangan, as I had perhaps initially planned after finishing my TEFL course.
 The start was a bit sluggish (my own fault really) but I soon I landed on a job, and needed to pack my bags quickly.
 Here’s what happened…

-I felt that I wanted to get some experience in classroom setting first before considering teaching online, and KP doesn’t offer many opportunities for that.
+I felt that I wanted to get some experience in a classroom setting first before considering teaching online, and KP doesn’t offer many opportunities for that.
 In addition, I felt that it was time to leave behind the laid-back island lifestyle which can suck you in quite easily.

 Teaching Social Studies